Edinburgh City F.C.: Notable players

 Willie Bauld was sent on loan to Edinburgh City for the 1946–47 season from Heart of Midlothian.
 Bauld went on to cement himself as a Hearts legend in the years ahead and won three caps for Scotland.

-Former Scotland internationalists Craig Beattie and Derek Riordan both played up front for Edinburgh City in the twilight of their careers.
+Former Scotland internationalists Craig Beattie and Derek Riordan both played for Edinburgh City in the twilight of their careers.
 Riordan scored City's last goal at the old Meadowbank Stadium prior to its re-development, in a 1–0 over Stirling Albion on 29 April 2017.

 Current Scotland international defender Ryan Porteous was loaned to the club at the start of his playing career from Hibernian for the 2016–17 season.
 His goal on 12 November 2016 against Annan Athletic gave Edinburgh City their first ever home league win in the SPFL.